gcc3/simple-ai-chat/README.md

 ==============

-A dialogue application implemented based on OpenAI's API, the backend of which can be customizable.
+A dialogue application implemented based on OpenAI's API.
+The backend of which can be customizable.

 Main Features
 -------------